-Yes; we currently have 10 vehicles monitoring the roads and 2 riders monitoring the Heartland Trail from 11:00 AM to 5:00 PM.
+Yes; You will receive a wristband with the cellphone numbers of our SAG team and they will come to you.
+We have several vehicles monitoring the roads and 2 riders monitoring the Heartland Trail from 11:00 AM to 5:00 PM.
 SAG vehicles carry a bike pump, first aid kit and a cell phone.
 The SAG support vehicles are clearly marked in the windshields and on the sides.

 Due to advice from law enforcement, Itascatur does not condone riders providing their own SAG support.
 We communicate carefully with local law enforcement to make them aware of our support vehicles and can't be responsible for extra vehicles and potentially dangerous situations.
 Our SAG support vehicles are well equipped and trained in the routes.
 They can get you quickly to a repair station if needed.